ArtifexSoftware/MuPDF.NET/docs/api/document.rst

         * Both xref numbers must represent existing dictionaries.
         * Before data is copied from *source*, all *target* dictionary keys are deleted.
 You can specify exceptions from this in the *keep* list.
 If *source* however has a same-named key, its value will still replace the target.
         * If *source* is a :data:`stream` object, then these data will also be copied over, and *target* will be converted to a stream object.
         * A typical use case is to replace or remove an existing image without using redaction annotations.
-Example scripts can be seen `here <https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/examples/replace-image>`_.
+Example scripts can be seen `https://github.com/ArtifexSoftware/MuPDF.NET/tree/main/Examples/ReplaceImage`.

   .. method:: Document.ExtractImage(int xref)